Equations for solar tracking: Application for a FTIR Measurement Station

-Figure 7 shows a fit of the Euler Angles.
-The track was performed on 8 February 2011 at BIRA-IASB in Brussels.
-The left panel shows the calculated mirror positions neglecting Euler Angles, together with the actual one when the active tracker was operational.
-Weather was clear-sky and enabled, despite the short winter daylight, to record a long Sun path, demonstrating the capacity of the active tracking algorithm described in Sect~\ref{sec:active}.
-Around one hundred points were extracted from the log file of the tracker position and used to fit the Euler Angles with a unconstrained nonlinear minimization.
-The pitch, roll and yaw were respectively estimated to be -0.128$^{\circ}$,-0.736$^{\circ}$ and -1.22$^{\circ}$.
+Figure~\ref{fig:fit} shows a fit of the Euler Angles.
+The track was performed on 12 September 2011 in \mbox{Saint-Denis}.
+The left panel shows the calculated mirror positions neglecting Euler Angles, together with the actual ones when the active tracker was operational.
+Weather was clear-sky and enabled to record a long Sun path, demonstrating the capacity of the active tracking algorithm described in Section~\ref{sec:active}.
+Around one hundred points were extracted from the log file of the tracker position and used to fit the Euler Angles with an unconstrained nonlinear minimization.
+The three angles $\alpha$,$\beta$ and $\gamma$ described in Section~\ref{sec:euler} were respectively estimated to be 9.96$^{\circ}$, 0.888$^{\circ}$ and 0.174$^{\circ}$.
 The right panel shows how these fitted angles improve the calculated Sun position.
-The maximum offset between calculated and actual position is now 0.5$^{\circ}$, i.e 9 mrad, which is under the 20 mrad of the photodiode's FOV.
-Providing this accuracy in the calculated mode, the tracking system is able to set the sun's image onto the 4-quadrant photodiode and then start the active tracking without the need of an operator.
+The maximum offset between calculated and actual position is now 0.5$^{\circ}$, \textit{i.e.},~9 mrad, which is under the 20 mrad of the photodiode's FOV.
+Providing this accuracy in the calculated mode, the tracking system is able to set the Sun's image onto the 4-quadrant photodiode and then start the active tracking without the need of an operator.